Home improvement resource centre

 Keeping your home and sidewalks safe in the winter

 Your home should always be properly protected from the elements during the winter months.
-Square One shares easy things you can do to winterize your home.
+Here are some easy tips you can get started with that will help prevent pipes from freezing, heat from leaking and keeping others safe on the sidewalks.

 Closing your vacation property for the season

 If you own a vacation property or second home that you don’t use during the winter, there are a few things to think about before you shut it down for the season.
-Follow the Square One checklist so you can return next season without an unexpected surprise.
+Follow this checklist so you can return next season without an unexpected surprise.